 - You are looking for a print setting

 - Ideal for poster making or printing newsletters

 Major 6 color scheme

 Color Palettes or Color Scheme is a group of colors selected by designers or professionals to deliver a classic impression to the user.
 A few of the different types of colors in the palette are-

 A monochromatic color scheme is derived out of one sole hue, tint, and shade.
 Since it uses only one color, it is quite easy to create monochromatic shades.
 Although it lacks contrasting effects, this palette makes your website look cleaner and more polished.
 Do you want to give it a try?
 Hire UI UX Designers now!

 2. Analogous Palette

 This palette uses toning colors, either in the cool or warm spectrum.
-For instance, red-orange-yellow combinations or green-blue-violet are more appealing than violet-green-orange?
-Often used to promote a sense of security and serenity for presenting comfortable shades.
-Ensure you go with the contrasting palette where one color will dominate and the other will support.
+For instance, are red-orange-yellow combinations or green-blue-violet more appealing than violet-green-orange?
+Often used to promote a sense of security and serenity by presenting comfortable shades.
+Ensure you go with a contrasting palette where one color will dominate and the other will support.